 There is now a China Golf Collectors Society.
 It has no website yet, but it can be contacted through the link to the BGCS, which has details of 2016 contacts.

 Scottish Golf Club websites 1735 - 1885 and those researched or referenced in this website are listed here.

 Golf Club websites for the rest of the world 1776 - 1885 and those researched or referenced in this website are listed here.

 Golf's Missing Links provides details not just about many lost golf courses in Scotland, but also hundreds in England, Ireland and Wales.

 The Society of Hickory Golfers in USA, whose mission is to promote and encourage the playing of hickory golf, was formed 15 years ago.
-The operate an extensive website with information on hickory lay and handicaps and produce a bi-annual publication on golf history.
+They operate an extensive website with information on hickory lay and handicaps and produce a bi-annual publication on golf history.

-The British Golf Museum tells the story of British golf, through material dating from the 17th century to the present day.
+The British Golf Museum tells the story of golf in Britain and elsewhere from the 17th century to the present day.
 It is located in Golf Place, opposite the clubhouse of the Royal and Ancient Golf Club of St Andrews.
 Check website for free entry days.

 The National Library of Scotland (Leabharlann Nàiseanta na h-Alba) has published online details of key documents on golf which it holds.

 For those who want to go beyond the brief history of handicapping terms and the origins of the system developed by the LGU, there is a four part history at USGA website and multiple articles on Pope of Slope on how their system was developed and applied in USA.